zinzin186/SwiftyMarkdown/README.md

 It also uses the system color `.label` as the default font color on iOS 13 and above for Dark Mode support out of the box.

-Finally, support for all of Apple's platforms has been enabled.
+Support for all of Apple's platforms has been enabled.

 ## Installation